wedump/wedump-ui/README.md

 <pre>
 Structure of Wedump project
   Part1.
 Portlet-based UI framework
   Part2.
-SNS + blog type of web application
+Web application of SNS + blog type
 </pre><br>

 We hope that your interest and participation.<br><br>